ljkaras/ullmann_project/README.md

 # ullmann_project

-Optimized geometries and notebooks used in the Ullmann project
+Cartesian coordinates of optimized geometries, excel with experimental and computed data, and Jupyter notebook used in the Ullmann project.

+For more information, see the manuscript: "ChemRxiv link"